-The Food Equity Collaborative is excited to host a Capstone team for the 2025-2026 Academic Year!
+The Food Equity Collaborative is excited to host a Capstone team!

-In partnership with the UNC Gillings School of Global Public Health, the FEC will host a team of second-year Master of Public Health students.
+In partnership with the UNC Gillings School of Global Public Health, the FEC will host a team of second-year Master of Public Health students during the 2025-2026 academic year.
 Capstone is a year-long, community-led, group-based, mentored, critical (i.e., explicitly focused on social justice) service-learning course where students have the opportunity to synthesize and apply their MPH training to community designed public health projects.
-Capstone serves as a master’s thesis substitute for MPH students in the Health Behavior and EQUITY concentrations.

 Our Project